plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 ### Looking for Vulnerabilities

 My methodology is a combination of white-box and grey-box testing.
-I generally read through code and try to spot obvious vulnerabilities, if I find something I test it with Burp Suite to see if I can inject maliciou user input.
+I generally read through code and try to spot obvious vulnerabilities, if I find something I test it with Burp Suite to see if I can inject malicious user input.

 When the application is quite large, I will also use regular expressions to look for common vulnerabilities.
 For example: